PrzemyslawSwiderski/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] VPC Flow Logs.
 - [ ] AWS CloudTrail logs.

-### 198. A Developer has created a new AWS IAM user that has s3 putObject permission to write to a specific Amazon S3 bucket.
+### 198. A Developer has created a new AWS IAM user that has S3 PutObject permission to write to a specific Amazon S3 bucket.
 This S3 bucket uses server-side encryption with AWS KMS managed keys (SSE-KMS) as the default encryption.
 Using the access key and secret key of the IAM user, the application received an access denied error when calling the PutObject API.
 How can this issue be resolved?

 - [ ] Update the policy of the IAM user to allow the s3 Encrypt action.
 - [ ] Update the bucket policy of the S3 bucket to allow the IAM user to upload objects.